synergy-au/cactus-deploy/k8s-cluster/README.md

 source <(microk8s kubectl completion bash) complete -o default -F __start_kubectl k8s
 ```
 4. On the designated control plane node, run `microk8s add-node` and follow instructions returned to add other nodes (as workers) to the cluster.
+No further steps are needed on the worker nodes.
+You can check nodes are connected by running `microk8s kubectl get nodes` on the control plane node.
 5. Enable the following addons:
 ```
 microk8s enable ingress dns
 ```
-6. Enable the load balancer addon: `microk8s enable metallb`.
+6. Enable the IP advitiser addon: `microk8s enable metallb`.
 It will ask for an IP range for the load balancer - since we only need one, assign a free static IP that you want to expose for your FQDN.
+It will request a range, just provide a single value range e.g. 192.168.1.1-192.168.1.1

 ## (2) Preparing k8s manifests
 microk8s/kubernetes has no out-of-the-box utility for configurable yaml manifests.
 We instead use a custom script which relies on `envsubst` to substitute variables.